-What to Say to Someone Grieving
+What to Say to Someone Who's Grieving

-Most times, there's nothing you can say to make the pain go away for someone grieving.
+Most times, there's nothing you can say to make the pain go away for someone who's grieving.
 Far from it, some may even react negatively to your attempts.

 If you need me, I’m here

 You don’t need to talk, even though we know that for some people, silence can be uncomfortable.
 However, the most important thing is to just be there for them.
 It’s important that they know that they have someone they can count on.

 Before you go, read: Don’t Let Your Emotional Pain Hurt Your Loved Ones